- Game Parts & Supplies

 UPDATE: This article was originally created when some parts for the original # 500-5406-00 Turbo Boost mechanism were not available.
 Since then, new replacement parts have come available in the aftermarket that allow us to completely replace this original Turbo Boost mechanism, so you can now order it complete, or individual parts for it, by clicking here.

 Level of Difficulty:

-The procedure described in this article is recommended for persons with an 'Expert' skill level who have considerable experience working with pinball machines and parts.
+The procedure described in this article is recommended for persons with an 'Expert' skill level who have considerable experience working with pinball machines, pinball parts, and doing custom work.
 This procedure is not recommended for novice repair persons or other pinball owners who are not well experienced with working on their own games.
 If you are not comfortable doing the type of detailed work described in this article, we strongly suggest enlisting the help of a qualified repair person who can do the work for you.
 See our Game Service & Repair page for help with finding a qualified repair person in your area.

 Original Data East Auto-Launch Assembly:

-The image below shows the Turboboost kicker assembly with the 'striker' type kicker arm (515-5350-00) as used on Teenage Mutant Ninja Turtles and other games.
-Some games will use the 515-5044-01 kicker arm, which has a hole through the center of it for the ball plunger rod (Star Trek 25th Anniversary pinball and others).
+The image below shows the Turbo Boost kicker assembly with the striker type kicker arm (515-5350-00) as used on Checkpoint and Teenage Mutant Ninja Turtles.
+Some games will use the 515-5467-00 kicker arm, which has a hole through the center of it for the ball plunger rod (Batman, Star Trek).